nervosnetwork/ckb/rpc/README.md

 ### Type `SoftForkStatus`
 SoftForkStatus which is either `buried` (for soft fork deployments where the activation epoch is hard-coded into the client implementation), or `rfc0043` (for soft fork deployments where activation is controlled by rfc0043 signaling).

+It's an enum value from one of:
+  - buried : the activation epoch is hard-coded into the client implementation
+  - rfc0043 : the activation is controlled by rfc0043 signaling

 ### Type `Status`
 Status for transaction

+It's an enum value from one of:
+  - pending : Status "pending".
+The transaction is in the pool, and not proposed yet.
+  - proposed : Status "proposed".
+The transaction is in the pool and has been proposed.
+  - committed : Status "committed".
+The transaction has been committed to the canonical chain.
+  - unknown : Status "unknown".
+The node has not seen the transaction, or it should be rejected but was cleared due to storage limitations.
+  - rejected : Status "rejected".
+The transaction has been recently removed from the pool.
+Due to storage limitations, the node can only hold the most recently removed transactions.

 ### Type `SyncState`
 The overall chain synchronization state of this local node.